vladar21/tic-tac-toe/README.md

 ### Game Play

 - The game play is turn-based, with the user making moves against the AI.
 The state of the game is displayed after each move, and the game announces the winner or a draw when the game concludes.
+- To assist players in making their moves, a help positions table is displayed alongside the game board.
+This table shows the number associated with each board position, making it easier for players to indicate their move by entering the corresponding number.

 <img src="resources/images/GamePlay.png" width="800" alt="Game Play">